 Cost of Living in New Zealand

 The cost of daily living – rent, food, utilities – is quite reasonable compared to many popular gap year countries.
 And because of New Zealand's successful cotton and wool industries, there are great deals to be had on outdoor clothing.
-Electronic and tech items do tend to be more expensive as they're imported and New Zealand has a 15% GST, so stock up at home on that new laptop or MP3 player.
-Let's take a look at some particulars, with a median monthly disposable salary of NZ$2500-4000.
+Electronic and tech items tend to be more expensive as they're imported, and New Zealand has a 15% GST, so stock up at home on that new laptop or cellphone.
+Let's take a look at some particulars of the cost of living, with a median monthly disposable salary of NZ $2,500-4,000.

 - Movie ticket: NZ$15-17

 Visitors to New Zealand are struck by the friendliness of Kiwis; you'll often get a cheery hello from a stranger, and they tend to be open, welcoming, and generous to strangers and friends alike.
 However, while some may be nice to a fault, it doesn't mean they're your instant BFFs.
 It takes time for a Kiwi to let you in.